Fairness in Ranking: A Survey: Fair Supervised learning

-\spara{Algorithm.} For performance improvements the algorithm calculates a table that contains the minimum number of protected candidates at each position in the ranking given a minimum proportion $p$ (see Table~\ref{tbl:ranked_group_fairness_table}).
-This is done by computing $F^{-1}\left(\alpha; k, p\right)$, the percent point function of the binomial CDF.
-Then the two groups are ranked separately by decreasing scores and merged into one ranking according to the table.
-Whenever the ordering by score would violate the minimum number requirement, a protected item is put at the respective position.

-\spara{Experiments.} The experimental evaluation is done on the three real datasets: COMPAS~\cite{COMPASData}, German credit~\cite{GermanCreditData}, and SAT~\cite{SATData}.
-The experimental evaluation shows the effects of the methods on performance in terms of NDCG and maximum rank loss.
-All scenarios under consideration relate to questions of distributive fairness, where certain benefits (scholarship, visibility, pardon) are to be distributed fairly across the two groups.
+\spara{Experiments.} The experimental evaluation in~\cite{zehlike2017fa} is done on the three real datasets, COMPAS~\cite{COMPASData}, German credit~\cite{GermanCreditData}, and SAT~\cite{SATData}, and shows the effects of the methods on performance in terms of NDCG and maximum rank loss.
+In~\cite{zehlike2022fair}, experiments are performed on COMPAS, German Credit, and LSAC~\cite{wightman1998lsac}.
+All scenarios under consideration relate to questions of distributive fairness, where certain benefits (scholarship, visibility, pardon) are to be distributed fairly across two groups.